advancedroboticsaws/angel/README.md

 2. Launching sequence to drive angel around and scanning.

 	```
-	roslaunch angelbot angelbot_mvb_dwa_gmapping_ekf.launch
+	roslaunch angelbot angelbot_functionaltest.launch
 	```
 3. Check topics

 	```
 	rostopic list
 	```
-	Make sure /angelbot/cmd_vel is on the list.
+	Make sure /andbot/cmd_vel is on the list.
-4. Pick up your cell phone, go to play store download and install **teleop-indigo** app.
-5. Open the app and type `http://192.168.25.110:11311` to access to angel.
+4. Bring up your cell phone.
+Open teleop app and type `http://192.168.25.110:11311` to access to angel.
 6. Put angel in a open area with large spaces and begin the following test Tap on the screen and:
 	* Forward direction: Drive angel to move forward 2 meters.
 	* Backward dirction: Drive angel to move backward back to origin.
-	* Rotation (left): Drive angel to turn left and rotate 3 rounds.
+	* Rotation (left): Drive angel to rotate 3 rounds in the counter-clockwise direction.
-	* Rotation (right): Drive angel to turn right and rotate 3 rounds.
+	* Rotation (right): Drive angel to rotate 3 rounds in teh clockwise direction.
 7. Check if there is a map shows up.
+8. If you finish all the steps, close you app on the phone and type `ctrl + c` on all the termianl you opened to exit.

 ### Auto docking